 Legal and Other Requirements Summary of Obligations Relevance to the Project / Notes and System works enters streams, creeks and waterways.
-In addition this Act also has relevance for the removal of marine vegetation. assessed under Division 5.2 of the EP&A Act are exempt from permits required under sections 201, 205 or 219.
-Heritage Act 1977 This Act provides for the preservation and conservation of heritage items such as building, works, relic, places of historic interest, scientific, cultural, social, archaeological, architectural, natural or aesthetic significance.
-Under this Act a relic means any deposit, object or material evidence which is 50 or more years old and relates to the settlement of the area (not being an aboriginal settlement).
+In addition, this Act also has relevance for the removal of marine vegetation. assessed under Division 5.2 of the EP&A Act are exempt from permits required under sections 201, 205 or 219.
+This Act provides for the preservation and conservation of heritage items such as building, works, relic, places of historic interest, scientific, cultural, social, archaeological, architectural, natural or aesthetic significance.
+Heritage Act 1977 Under this Act a relic means any deposit, object or material evidence which is 50 or more years old and relates to the settlement of the area (not being an aboriginal settlement).
 It is an offence under this Act to wilfully and knowingly damage or destroy items of heritage value.
-Do not demolish damage, move or develop around any place, building, work, relic, moveable object, precinct, or land that is the subject of an interim heritage order or listing on the State Heritage Register or heritage listing in a Local Environmental Plan without an approval from the Heritage Council (NSW) or local council.
-Medium Relevance Works will occur within the State Heritage registered Belmore Railway Station Group.
-Projects assessed under Division 5.2 of the EP&A Act are exempt from approvals required under Part 4 and permits required under section 139 of the Heritage Act.
-It is noted that an Archaeological Assessment and Research Design Report (AARD) undertaken as part of the SPIR has identified archaeological investigation areas within and surrounding the Belmore Railway Station Group.
-Appropriate measures are to be implemented in accordance with the AARD.
+Low Relevance Works will not occur within a State Heritage Register item.
+Regardless, projects assessed under Division 5.2 of the EP&A Act are exempt from approvals required under Part 4 and Do not demolish damage, move or develop around any place, building, work, relic, moveable object, precinct, or land that is the subject of an interim heritage order or listing on the State Heritage Register or heritage listing in a Local Environmental Plan without an approval from the Heritage Council (NSW) or local council. permits required under section 139 of the Heritage Act .
 National Parks and Wildlife Act 1974 The relevance of this Act is firstly in respect to the protection and preservation of Aboriginal artefacts.
 Discovery of material on site suspected as being of Aboriginal origin must be reported and protected pending assessment and direction by the Client's Representative.
 Secondly it is an offence under Part 8A of this Act to pick or harm threatened species.
 Low Relevance No identified Aboriginal artefacts have been identified within the Project's Construction area.
 Projects assessed under Division 5.2 of the EP&A Act are exempt from obtaining an Aboriginal Heritage Impact Permit required under section 90.
 Pesticides Act 1999 Pesticides Regulation 1995 This Act and Regulation establish a legislative framework to regulate the use of pesticides.
 They have the objective to promote the protection of human health, the environment, property and trade in relation to pesticides.
 It is an offence under this Act and Regulation to wilfully or negligently misuse pesticides.
 Low Relevance It is not envisaged that pesticides will be used on the project by the Principal Contractor.
 Protection of the Environment Operations Act 1997 This Act is of most relevance to work being carried out under this contract.
 It integrates into one Act all the controls necessary to regulate pollution and reduce degradation of the environment, provides for licensing of scheduled development work, scheduled activities and for offences and prosecution under this Act.
 High Relevance The POEO Act provides for the issuing of environmental protection notices to control work and activities not covered by licences.
 Section 148 of the Act requires a pollution incident causing or threatening material harm to the environment to be notified to the EPA and other authorities immediately.